27 Sep Life Insurance

 Different Types of Life Insurance

-I realize that choosing to purchase insurance can be an emotional and difficult, decision to make.
-With so many options, terms, and definitions, how does one decide?
+Choosing to purchase insurance can be an emotional and difficult decision.
+With so many options, terms, and definitions, how do I choose the right one?

 Term Insurance is like renting an apartment as opposed to buying a house where there is equity built up.
 Term insurance policy premiums go towards the entire cost of insurance.
-Your rates are locked in for a specific time period — 5, 10, 20, or 30 years — and at the end of the term, the premium will increase — just as your rent would increase at the end of the lease on your apartment.
-Just as there is no refund of the rent you paid when you move, there is no refund of premiums or cash value within the insurance policy.
-If the insured dies during the term, the death benefit will be paid to the beneficiary named in the policy tax-free.
+Your rates are locked in for a specific time period — 5, 10, 20, or 30 years — and at the end of the term, the premium will increase.

 Permanent Insurance — 2 types